DataDog/stratus-red-team/docs/dev-guide/configuration.md

 ## Adding new config keys

-To add support for a new configuration section (e.g. AWS-specific config):
+To add support for a new configuration section:

 1. Add the new properties to the JSON schema (`pkg/stratus/config/config.schema.json`)
 2. Add the corresponding Terraform variable type to `pkg/stratus/config/config.tf`